Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

-48. A developer has been hired by a large company and needs AWS credentials. <br/> Which are security best practices that should be followed?
+49. A developer has been hired by a large company and needs AWS credentials. <br/> Which are security best practices that should be followed?
 (Choose two.)
     - A. Grant the developer access to only the AWS resources needed to perform the job.
     - B. Share the AWS account root user credentials with the developer.
     - C. Add the developer to the administrator's group in AWS IAM.
     - D. Configure a password policy that ensures the developer's password cannot be changed.
+      [Developers should be able to rotate/change their passwords regularly.]
     - E. Ensure the account password policy requires a minimum length.

     <details markdown=1><summary markdown="span">Answer</summary>